Minnesota Offers Gift Cards, Scholarships To Vaccinated Kids - NewsBreak

 Minnesota Offers Gift Cards, Scholarships To Vaccinated Kids

 St Paul (KROC AM News) - Gifts cards and a shot at winning a huge college scholarship.
-That’s the latest offer from the state of Minnesota to families whose...kroc.com
+That’s the latest offer from the state of Minnesota to families whose...power96radio.com

 St Paul (KROC AM News) - Gifts cards and a shot at winning a huge college scholarship.
-That’s the latest offer from the state of Minnesota to families whose...kroc.com
+That’s the latest offer from the state of Minnesota to families whose...power96radio.com

 Comments / 0